Temmarie/Todo-List-App/README.md

   <h3 align="center">Todo List</h3>

   <p align="center">
-    This is the weather app Project from the Javascript section of the Microverse curriculum.
+    This is the todolist app Project from the Javascript section of the Microverse curriculum.
     <br />
     <a href="https://github.com/Temmarie/Todo-List-App"><strong>Explore the docs »</strong></a>
     <br />